amnasheza19/GRC-Risk-Assessment-Samples/README.md

 ## ⚠️ Disclaimer

-These documents are **not based on a real organization** and are intended solely for educational and portfolio purposes.
+These documents are **not based on a real organization** and are intended solely for educational purposes.